SFGLab/ChromMovie/README.md

 ## Input Data

-The input to ChromMovie consists of the ordered list of single cell interaction data.
+The input to ChromMovie consists of a number of separate `.csv` files, each representing the interaction data for a particular single cell (or step in the cellular process).
 The data should reflect the cellular process of interest (cell cycle, cell maturation, etc.).
-The data are expected to be placed in a separate folder `input`.
+The data is expected to be placed in a separate folder `input`.
 The files are expected to be in alphabetical order (see `examples`).
 Each file should contain the single cell contacts in `.csv` format with or without the header.
 First few rows of an example file may look like this:

 ```text
 chrom1,start1,end1,chrom2,start2,end2